raphaelphys/MNIST-overlapped-NN/README.md

 ![alt text](figures/loss_curve.PNG 'Loss curve')

+When you run the evaluate.py script, it will randomly display images from the test set and print the true vs. predicted labels.

 The resulting sample image for overlapped MNIST digits with true digits and predicted digits are the following:

 ![alt text](figures/overlapped_image.PNG 'sample overlapped mnist with pred and true')